-The Board of Directors oversees the significant risks faced by the Company - including strategic, operational, financial, legal, regulatory, technological, reputational, social and environmental risks, as well as those related to sustainability and human capital management - both directly and through its committees.
-The Board evaluates areas of risk on an ongoing basis throughout the year.
+The Board of Directors oversees the significant risks faced by the Company - including strategic, operational, financial, legal, regulatory, technological (including cybersecurity/information security/data privacy), reputational, social and environmental risks, as well as those related to sustainability and human capital management - both directly and through its committees.
+The Board evaluates areas of short-, medium-, and long-term risks on an ongoing basis throughout the year.
 At its meetings, the Board receives reports from its committee chairs as well as presentations from management, including the heads of the Company's various operating departments and the leaders of the Company's enterprise-level information security and compliance functions.
 In addition, each year the Board considers risks as it reviews and approves the Company's annual strategic plan.
+The strategic plan review is reviewed in the first quarter of the year and generally focuses on the next twelve months.
+The plan is prepared by senior management, who consider factors from various economic and market research sources.

-While the Board has responsibility for the oversight of the Company's risk assessment and risk management, the Company's management is responsible for monitoring and managing risks on a day-to-day basis and reporting on them to the Board.
+While the Board has responsibility for the oversight of the Company's risk assessment and risk management, the Company's management is responsible for monitoring and managing risks on a day-to-day basis and regularly reporting on them to the Board.
+Outside legal experts provide advice to management on legal risks and regulatory changes that are reported to the Board as appropriate.
 In addition to specialized risk-management programs at the departmental level, the Company's management has established three Company-wide initiatives to identify, assess and manage risks: the Enterprise Information Security ("EIS") program, the Data Privacy program and the Corporate Compliance and Ethics ("CCE") program.